Snaplet Seed Shut Down. Here's Where Your Seed Data Goes Next

 If your seed.ts is under 200 lines, the migration is usually under an hour: uninstall the package, install Seedfast, rewrite the scope as a sentence, update one CI step.
 If it's longer, break it up: use a scope string for the 90% generic data and a small SQL insert or ORM call for the 10% that needs specific records.
 Either way, there's no code artifact that has to stay in lockstep with the schema.

 Free tier.
 First seeded database in under five minutes.
 Get started with Seedfast or read the installation walkthrough.
-If you're still comparing options, the data seeding tools comparison covers the broader field: Faker, ORM seeders, enterprise anonymization, and schema-aware generators, so you can pick what fits your situation rather than what matches a single blog post.
+If you're still comparing options, the data seeding tools comparison and the test data generation methods comparison cover the broader field — Faker, ORM seeders, enterprise anonymization, and schema-aware generators — so you can pick what fits your situation rather than what matches a single blog post.
+If seed.ts was the only Snaplet artifact you kept around, the Postgres seed script anatomy is the cleanest place to land afterward.